-Section 6.
+Section 5.
 Height limitations.

-- a) Except as otherwise provided in this article, no structure shall be erected, altered, or maintained, and no tree shall be allowed to grow, in any zone created by this article to a height in excess of the applicable height limit established in this section for such zone.
+- a) Except as otherwise provided in this Regulation, no structure shall be erected, altered, or maintained, and no tree shall be allowed to grow, in any zone created by this Regulation to a height in excess of the applicable height limit established in this section for such zone.
 An area located in more than one of the following zones is considered to be only in the zone with the more restrictive height limitation.
 The following maximum height limitations shall apply: - i) Approach Zones.
 Runway 16-34: One foot (1') in height for each twenty feet (20') in horizontal distance beginning at the end of and at the elevation of the primary surface and extending to a point 5,000 feet from the end of the primary surface. - ii) Transitional Zones.
-Slopes seven feet (7') outward for each one foot (1') upward beginning at the sides of and at the same elevation as the primary surface and the approach surfaces, and extending to a height of 150 feet above the airport elevation. - iii) Horizontal Zone.
-Established at 150 feet above the airport elevation. - iv) Conical Zone.
-Slopes twenty feet (20') outward for each one foot (1') upward beginning at the periphery of the horizontal zone and at 150 feet above the airport elevation and extending to a height of 350 feet above the airport elevation. - b) Excepted height limitations.
-Nothing in this division shall be construed as prohibiting the growth, construction or maintenance of any tree or structure to a height up to 50 feet above the surface of the land. - c) Pursuant to Title 14 CFR Part 77, proposed structures within the established zones are subject to a FAA height hazard survey.
+Slopes seven feet (7') outward for each one foot (1') upward beginning at the sides of and at the same elevation as the primary surface and the approach surfaces, and extending to a height of 150 feet above the Airport elevation. - iii) Horizontal Zone.
+Established at 150 feet above the Airport elevation. - iv) Conical Zone.
+Slopes twenty feet (20') outward for each one foot (1') upward beginning at the periphery of the horizontal zone and at 150 feet above the Airport elevation and extending to a height of 350 feet above the Airport elevation. - b) Pursuant to Title 14 CFR Part 77, proposed structures within the established zones are subject to a FAA height hazard survey.
 To see if the proposed structure requires FAA paperwork to be filed, FAA provides an online interactive tool named Obstruction Evaluation/Airport Airspace Analysis.

-Section 7.
+Section 6.
 Interference prohibited.

-- a) Notwithstanding any other provisions of this division, no use may be made of land or water within any zone established by this division in such a manner as to create electrical interference with navigational signals or radio communication between the airport and aircraft, make it difficult for pilots to distinguish between airport lights and others, result in glare in the eyes of pilots using the airport, impair visibility in the vicinity of the airport, create bird strike hazards, or otherwise in any way endanger or interfere with the landing, taking off, or maneuvering of aircraft intending to use the airport. - b) Solar Panels.
-Solar panels installed within the airport hazard zones, as identified on the Castroville Municipal Airport Hazard Zoning Map (Figure 1), shall have a low glare finish and installed in such a manner as to not result in glare in the eyes of pilots using the airport.
+- a) No use may be made of land or water within any zone established herein in such a manner as to create electrical interference with navigational signals or radio communication between the Airport and aircraft, make it difficult for pilots to distinguish between Airport lights and others, result in glare in the eyes of pilots using the Airport, impair visibility in the vicinity of the Airport, create bird strike hazards, or otherwise in any way endanger or interfere with the landing, taking off, or maneuvering of aircraft intending to use the Airport - b) Solar panels installed within the Airport hazard zones, as identified on the Castroville Municipal Airport Hazard Zoning Map (Figure 1), shall have a low glare finish and installed in such a manner as to not result in glare in the eyes of pilots using the Airport.

-Section 8.
+Section 7.
 Nonconforming uses and structures.

-- a) Regulations are not retroactive.
-The regulations prescribed by this article shall not be construed to require the removal, lowering, or other change or alteration of any structure or tree not conforming to the regulations as of the effective date of this article, or to otherwise interfere with the continuance of any nonconforming use.
-Nothing contained in this article shall require any change in the construction, alteration, or intended use of any structure, the construction or alteration of which was begun prior to the passing of this article. - b) Marking and lighting.
-Notwithstanding the preceding provisions of this section, the owner of any nonconforming structure or tree is hereby required to give permission for the installation, operation, and maintenance of markers and lights that are deemed necessary by the Airport Manager or his/her designee to indicate to the operators of aircraft in the vicinity of the airport the presence of such airport hazards.
+- a) This Regulation is not retroactive.
+The policies prescribed herein shall not be construed to require the removal, lowering, or other change or alteration of any structure or tree not conforming to the regulations as of the effective date of this Regulation, or to otherwise interfere with the continuance of any nonconforming use.
+Nothing contained in this Regulation shall require any change in the construction, alteration, or intended use of any structure, the construction or alteration of which was begun prior to the passing of this Regulation. - b) Marking and lighting.
+Notwithstanding the preceding provisions of this section, the owner of any nonconforming structure or tree is hereby required to give permission for the installation, operation, and maintenance of markers and lights that are deemed necessary by the Airport Manager or his/her designee to indicate to the operators of aircraft in the vicinity of the Airport the presence of such airport hazards.
 Such markers and lights shall be installed, operated, and maintained at the expense of the Airport.

-Section 9.
-Land use restrictions.
+Section 8.
+Compatible Land Uses.